Ngdaz/E-commerce/README.md

 # app

-This is a E-commerce webapp
+This is a E-commerce webapp.

 ## Project setup
 ```
 yarn install